The Grissom Gang

-The Grissom Gang is a 1971 American crime neo noir directed and produced by Robert Aldrich from a screenplay by Leon Griffiths.
-The film is the second adaptation of the 1939 novel No Orchids for Miss Blandish by James Hadley Chase; a previous version had been made in Britain in 1948.
-The cast includes Kim Darby, Scott Wilson, Tony Musante, Robert Lansing, Irene Dailey, Connie Stevens, Wesley Addy, Joey Faye and Ralph Waite.
+The Grissom Gang is a 1971 American neo-noir film directed and produced by Robert Aldrich, from a screenplay by Leon Griffiths, based on the 1939 novel No Orchids for Miss Blandish by British author James Hadley Chase.
+It stars Kim Darby, Scott Wilson, Tony Musante, Robert Lansing, Irene Dailey and Connie Stevens.
+Set in early-1930s Missouri, the film is about a heiress (Darby) who is kidnapped for ransom by the titular gang, whose unstable leader (Wilson) falls in love with her.

+This was the second film adaptation of Chase's novel, following the 1948 British film.
+It was released by Cinerama Releasing Corporation on May 29, 1971.

 Plot

-In 1931, a Missourian meat heiress is robbed by three men, who panic after murdering her boyfriend and kidnap her.
-At their hideout, the three are ambushed and killed by Eddie Hagan, who happened to witness the crime, and the rest of the notorious Grissom Gang.
+In 1931, outside Kansas City, Missouri, wealthy heiress Barbara Blandish is robbed by three small-time criminals.
+The trio panic after murdering her boyfriend and kidnap her.
+At their hideout, the trio are ambushed and killed by mobster Eddie Hagan, who happened to witness the crime, and the rest of the notorious Grissom Gang.

-Barbara Blandish is held captive by the gang, including Slim Grissom, a mentally handicapped thug who falls in love with her.
-Ma Grissom, the gang's boss, sends a ransom note to the girl's father, John P. Blandish, demanding a million dollars for her return.
+Barbara is held captive by the gang, including Slim Grissom, a mentally handicapped thug who falls in love with her.
+Ma Grissom, the gang's matriarchal boss, sends a ransom note to the girl's father, John P. Blandish, demanding a million dollars for her return.
 But she has no intention of returning Barbara, and the plan to kill her meets the disapproval of Ma's husband Doc.

-Private detective Dave Fenner is hired by Barbara's father as weeks go by.
+Private investigator Dave Fenner is hired by Barbara's father as weeks go by.
 After at first insulting Slim as a "halfwit" and repelling his advances, Barbara realizes that the only thing keeping her alive is his desire for her, Slim vowing to kill any gang member who harms her.
 She reluctantly becomes Slim's lover.

 Nightclub singer Anna Borg has no idea what became of her boyfriend, one of the kidnappers who got killed.
 She pulls a gun on Eddie, who lies that Anna's boyfriend ran off with another woman.
 Anna allows herself to be seduced by Eddie, who then murders two men with knowledge of the crime.

 Months go by.
 Fenner, out of ideas, poses as a theatrical agent who can help Anna's singing career.
 He gets her talking about past criminal associations and learns where the missing girl might be.
 A furious Eddie kills Anna, then goes after Barbara only to have Slim stab him to death.
 Ma uses a machine gun to fight police and kills her husband Doc when he tries to surrender.
 Slim dies in a hail of bullets, but when Barbara weeps over him, her disgusted father walks away.